Key takeaways

 Hypeman is an open-source tool from Kernel that runs containerized workloads inside VMs with a Docker-like developer experience.
 Instead of choosing between container convenience and VM-level isolation, Hypeman gives you both — pull a container image, run it in a VM, and manage it with familiar commands like hypeman run, hypeman exec, and hypeman logs.

-Built by Kernel, a YC-backed company ($22M raised) focused on browser infrastructure for AI agents, Hypeman is the engine that powers their browser isolation layer — each browser session runs in its own isolated VM.
+Built by Kernel, which raised $22M in Seed and Series A funding led by Accel (with Y Combinator, Cintrifuse Capital, Vercel Ventures, and SV Angel participating) for browser infrastructure for AI agents, Hypeman is the engine that powers their browser isolation layer — each browser session runs in its own isolated VM.

 | Attribute | Value |